Central Air Filters & Air Purifiers: A Great Team!

 Photocatalytic Oxidation (PCO) and Plasma Purifiers

 PCO air purifiers work by shining UV light on special catalyst material in the unit, creating airborne molecular ions that react with and neutralize a variety of odors, chemicals, bacteria, viruses and other potentially harmful air components.
-PCO products can be easily installed into most central duct systems as a standalone product, and are also available in combination with a media filter.
+PCO products can be easily installed into most central ducting systems as a standalone product (our most popular air purifier), and are also available in combination with a media filter.

 Plasma-generating air purifiers, which differ in design from PCOs, produce a similar class of ions, and exhibit like results.

-Depending on the version of the product selected, these products can clean air throughout the home, rather than relying on the air circulating passed a fixed filter location.
+Depending on the version of the product selected, these products can clean air throughout the entire home, rather than relying on air circulating passed a fixed filter location.

 Source Control and Proper Ventilation